tradingstrategy-ai/docs/source/glossary.rst

     Backtest

-        Simulating the efficiency of a trading strategy against historical data.
+        Simulating the efficiency of a :term:`trading strategy` against historical data.

+        Backtesting is the process of analyzing historical trade data to see how a trading strategy would have performed statistically in the past.
+It is a key component of effective trading system development and can be used to test a trading hypothesis/strategy on the historical data.

     Decentralised exchange